-Let's start with the videos.
-There are two videos that I use each year.
-The first is a video that has animations as well as real images from newspapers and speeches.
+Let's start with a video!
+The video that I show each year, has animations as well as real images from newspapers and speeches.
 It does a really great job telling his whole story from where he was born to how he became an advocate for African American rights.

 We then watch about half of his infamous "I Have a Dream" speech.
 It is important for students to hear him actually speaking.
 As we are learning all about him the rest of the week, they are able to picture him and understand the importance behind his words.

 My students then partner up and they fill out a graphic organizer all about MLK.
 There are four different boxes on the organizer so they describe him, explain what he stood for, explain something he did during his life and also explain his dream.
 The questions are somewhat open ended so it is fun to talk about their answers when we get finished.
 All of the partners groups have varying answers and interpretations of the questions.

 Want the graphic organizer?
 It is a freebie for you!!
 Grab it here.

 A unit is never complete without a few picture books!
 Our favorites for MLK day are: